 Canadians love their sports, but make no mistake, nothing stokes nation-wide passion quite like a big Saturday night NHL game.
 In Toronto, aka Leafs Nation, long-suffering and eternally optimistic Maple Leafs fans have good reason to believe this is the spring that the team’s 52-year Stanley Cup drought comes to an end.
 If you’re lucky enough to score some playoff tickets, you’ll witness an intensity you might not expect of the normally polite and reserved locals.

 Even without tickets to the game, you can witness Leafs playoff fever spilling into every locale that has a TV, or join the huge crowds that gather to watch on the big screen in Maple Leaf Square, just outside Scotiabank Arena.
-No hockey pilgrimage to Toronto is complete without a visit to the sport’s shrine to greatness, the Hockey Fall of Fame.
-And if you happen to be in Toronto between October and March, the Canadian Women’s Hockey League‘s teams in Toronto and Markham are definitely worth catching for the highest calibre of women’s hockey in the world.
+And no hockey pilgrimage to Toronto is complete without a visit to the sport’s shrine to greatness, the Hockey Fall of Fame.

 Toronto isn’t the only Ontario city devoted to the country’s national winter sport.
 The Ottawa Senators may not have the history of their provincial rival, but that doesn’t mean the team’s fan base is any less passionate.
 The same holds true of the 17 cities that are home to Ontario Hockey League teams.
 In Niagara, Windsor, London and Kingston, just to name a few, you can catch the next generation of NHL superstars and experience some of the province’s best off-the-beaten-track sites.